This post may contain affiliate links. Please read my disclosure policy.

 Yes friends, it’s true.
 And if you’re feeding a crowd, these sheet pan quesadillas are a MUST.
 Check out my step my step instructions below!

-How do I make sheet pan quesadillas?
+How to make sheet pan quesadillas:

 Essentially, you’re making a giant baked quesadilla and then cutting into 8-10 portions.